SETS-Interviews/aditya-03042020/README.md

 NOTES:
 1) Duplicate data entry rules (Part Number field is unique):
-We are assuming that irrespective of start date, end date, add date, modified date or active flag the data that is entered most recent is the correct data This most recent data will override any data that is a duplicate Part Number record in the NoSQL DB
+We are assuming that irrespective of start date, end date, add date, modified date or active flag the data that is entered most recent is the correct data.
+This most recent data will override any data that is a duplicate Part Number record in the NoSQL DB

 This keeps our approach simple to understand for this proof of concept